luctuc8/data-analysis-portfolio/README.md

 This portfolio is my "Hello world" to the data community.
 I will try to cover as many different projects and get some fun and interesting results.

 I'm open to any comments and criticisms.
 I would appreciate them.
 It would help me become better and improve my projects.
+I have planned to make several projects and I am going to upload them as they are ready, as well as update the existing ones.
+All comments and critiques are welcome and encouraged.

 ### Projects